 The Food Standards Agency (FSA) is a non-ministerial government department created in 2000 to protect public health and consumer interests in relation to food.
 Information and guidance on food law and regulation in the UK can be found in the “Business Guidance” section, and legislation and codes of practice can be found via the link to “Key Regulation” on the “About Us” page.

 This site provides an extensive collection of information and links relating to UK, European and international food law.
-It is maintained by Dr David Jukes of the University of Reading School of Food and Nutritional Sciences.
+It is maintained by Dr David Jukes of the University of Reading Department of Food and Nutritional Sciences.

 The General Pharmaceutical Council (GPhC) has been the regulator for pharmacists, pharmacy technicians and pharmacy premises in England, Scotland and Wales since 27 September 2010.
 Its web site includes information, standards, guidance and links to legislation.
 There are searchable online registers of pharmacies, training premises, pharmacists and pharmacy technicians.
 The section “Raising concerns” includes determinations in fitness to practise hearings.